christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-The ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and suppressing outdated information.
+Each component in the ToM circuit serves a specific role at different points in the sequence.
+The timing and strength of the activations suggest a well organized circuit that tracks states throughout the narrative.
+It efficiently balances between retaining initial knowledge, updating as the story progresses, and suppressing outdated information.
 This aligns with human-like belief updating, where new observations modify existing beliefs without completely discarding past knowledge.
 It’s especially crucial for false belief tasks, as it supports reasoning about beliefs that differ from reality—understanding what John believes (`cat on basket`) versus what is actually true (`cat on box`).

 The full circuit reveals a nuanced algorithm in its attention: